rwydaegh/goliat/docs/user_guide/user_guide.md

 -   **Gaussian Excitation**: For near-field studies, you can use Gaussian pulse excitation instead of harmonic.
 This enables frequency-domain analysis and antenna resonance detection.
 Set `"excitation_type": "Gaussian"` in your config and configure `bandwidth_mhz` (typically 50-150 MHz).
 Gaussian excitation requires longer simulation times due to frequency resolution requirements.

+-   **Antenna Detuning Calibration**: When a phone is held against the body, the antenna's resonance frequency shifts due to body loading effects.
+GOLIAT supports calibrated detuning: run a Gaussian calibration simulation first to measure the frequency shift, then apply the offset in subsequent harmonic runs.
+Enable with `"detuning_enabled": true` and configure `"detuning_config": {"700": -15}` (shifts 700 MHz source down 15 MHz).

 ### Far-field workflow (environmental exposure)

 -   **Primary Use Case**: Evaluating whole-body EMF exposure from distant sources, such as broadcast antennas, cellular base stations, or industrial equipment.
 The focus is on whole-body average SAR and overall field distribution.
 We reduce the complexity of impinging fields to all orthogonal directions and two polarizations, and assume that by normalizing this to 1 W, we can construct a *transfer functions* between measured E-field values and absorption values, especially for channel scenarios where the user is not down- or uploading anything.